ANALYSIS-ECB 'QT' may be next challenge for tumultuous markets

 Goldman Sachs estimates that bond markets should be able to digest an annual 250 billion euro unwind of those holdings.
 Ten-year bond yields in higher-rated states would rise a mere 6 bps, and 15 bps in Southern Europe.

-Even if those holdings were to be unwound, analysts widely expect the ECB would still continue reinvestments under its pandemic emergency bond purchase programme (PEPP), which it shifted to countries like Italy and Spain over the summer as a first line of defence for a divergence of the yield spread they pay over top-rated Germany's seen as "unwarranted".
+Even if those holdings were to be unwound, analysts widely expect the ECB would still continue reinvestments under its pandemic emergency bond purchase programme (PEPP).
+It shifted funds to countries such as Italy and Spain over the summer as a first line of defence for a divergence of the yield spread they pay over top-rated Germany's seen as "unwarranted".

+Reuters sources said the QT discussion earlier this month did not impact PEPP reinvestments, set to run through 2024.

-Eric Oynoyan, head of European rates strategy at Morgan Stanley, estimates PEPP redemptions will equate to around 151 bln euros next year.
+Eric Oynoyan, head of European rates strategy at Morgan Stanley, estimates PEPP redemptions will total around 151 bln euros next year.

 "To some extent, ironically the PEPP flexibility is a way to keep on doing QE for peripheral debt while doing QT and could even eventually lead to tighter spreads," he said, referring to the first half of next year.

 An eventual wind-down of PEPP holdings could add to balance sheet reductions in 2025 worth a total 388 billion euros, ING said.
-Analysts don't expect the ECB to speed up the process with outright bond sales.
+Analysts do not expect the ECB to speed up the process with outright bond sales.

 UNCHARTERED TERRITORY

-How QT will play out is largely unknown in the same way that quantitative easing was a relatively new experiment.
+How QT will play out is largely unknown in the same way that quantitative easing was an experiment.

-The Federal Reserve has started to wind down its $9 trillion balance sheet and staff recently concluded that bond market strains could complicate QT by amplifying its impact and raising rates more than anticipated.
+The Federal Reserve has started to wind down its $9 trillion balance sheet and staff recently concluded that bond market strains could complicate the operation by amplifying its impact and raising rates more than anticipated.

 The Bank of England's plans to start QT in early October were delayed until Oct.
 31 as it launched an emergency bond-buying programme to stem a bond market rout sparked by the UK government's Sept.
 23 announcement of a "mini-budget".